dmfay/massive-js/docs/persistence.md

 ## update

 `update` has two variants.
 Passed an object with a value for the table's primary key field, it updates all included fields of the object based on the primary key; or, passed a criteria object and a changes map, it applies all changes to all rows matching the criteria.
+Only the criteria-changes variant can be used with foreign tables.

 Both `update` functions return promises for arrays containing the updated data.